Here is just a little info to let you get to know our pub better...

 Mapledurham house was also utilised by John Galsworthy for the later chapters of the famous 'Forsyte Saga' trilogy, where it was the weekend country estate of Soames Forsyte.

-Char joins us from a couple of our sister pubs including the Rowbarge, the Pheasant and the White Hart, Chobham.
-Char is incredibly untidy and forever drives everyone mad for making a mess in the office.
+Char joins us from a few of our sister pubs including the Rowbarge, the Pheasant and the White Hart, Chobham.
 She is our paperwork guru - thank goodness she loves it as nobody else does!
-One day, Char hopes to be running her own B&P pub.
-Newly promoted to deputy - Char is climbing the ranks fast.
+The ultimate social bunny, it is Char that initiate the staff nights out- but she is a good influence really!
+Staff always know when she is working as their is a trail of Pepsi Max bottles throughout the pub.
+One day soon, Char hopes to be running her own B&P pub.

 Phoebe's been here the longest, mainly due to our 104 gins that she's still trying to work her way through.
 Your go to girl for any advice on what gin to try next.
 She's a keen football player in her spare time and a complete perfectionist when it comes to working the restaurant.